hopv/syng/README.md

     + Despite some concerns about Agda's soundness around sized types, we believe our usage of sized types in Syho's mechanization is safe.

-## Termination verification
+## Termination verification by induction

 Syho has two types of Hoare triples, **partial** and **total**.
 The partial Hoare triple allows coinductive reasoning but does not ensure termination.
-The total Hoare triple allows only inductive reasoning and thus ensures termination.
+The total Hoare triple allows only **inductive reasoning** and thus ensures termination.

-### Comparison with step-indexed logics
+### Why termination verification is tough in step-indexed logics

-This is in contrast to step-indexed logics like Iris, where *a Hoare triple can only be partial*, because one *later modality* `▷` is stripped off per program step, which causes coinductive reasoning by Löb induction.
+In **step-indexed logics** like Iris, roughly speaking, a Hoare triple *can only be partial*.
+They strip one *later modality* `▷` off per program step, which destines their reasoning to be *coinductive*, due to Löb induction.
+This makes termination verification in such logics fundamentally challenging.

 Let's see this more in detail.
-Suppose the target language has a expression constructor `▶`, such that `▶ e` reduces to `e` in one program step.
+Suppose the target language has an expression constructor `▶`, such that `▶ e` reduces to `e` in one program step.
 We have the following Hoare triple rule for `▶` in step-indexed logics like Iris, because **one later modality is stripped off per program step**.